casmag87/socialClone/user-stories.md

 User Stories for SocialClone
 1. User Management

 Registration

 As a new user, I want to register with my email and password so that I can create an account.

 Login

 As a registered user, I want to log in using my credentials so that I can access my account.

 Password Reset

 As a user, I want to reset my password if I forget it so that I can regain access to my account.

 Logout

 As a logged-in user, I want to log out so that my session is secure.

+Post Creation

+As a user, I want to create posts (text, image, or video) so that I can share my thoughts or content.

+Post Deletion

+As a user, I want to delete my posts so that I control what I share.

+Like & Comment

+As a user, I want to like posts so that I can show appreciation.

+As a user, I want to comment on posts so that I can interact with content.

 Profile Management